 The point of this is not to suggest that you should not ask questions.
 It is to say, “Are you asking the right questions?”

 Too many times we get ourselves in the habit of asking “How?” questions.
 How questions are the questions you can Google and find the answer to.
 More often than not, they don’t change your operation, your line of thinking, or open your eyes to possibility.
-If you want to raise the bar for your business, or for yourself, you need to stop thinking in “How?” questions.
+If you want to raise the bar for your business, or for yourself, you need to stop thinking about “How?” questions.
 Just stop.
 Realign your mind to think in “Why?” questions.
 Your focus is misguided if the answer is in the procedural or rote stuff.

 I want to point to two of our past students as they are PRIME examples of this.
 Kenny Lok and Jonathan Ramsuchit.
 When I met these guys, and when they took our course, their questions were difficult to answer.
 They weren’t procedural or related to how can I move past this task.
-Instead their questions were trying to understand processes.
+Instead, their questions were trying to understand processes.

 These guys weren’t looking for “ways to make money”, they were trying to understand the process of making money and applying it consistently.
-They were less caught up on the how, than understanding the why!
+They were less caught up on the how than understanding the why!
 To date, these guys are super successful TWF students.
 While I love to believe that it was solely our great teaching that got them there, I truly believe their attitudes and mindset played a HUGE role.

 In terms of operating your business, get over the mindset of learning how to complete tasks, and learn to understand the process that creates the task.

 The goal of our course has never been to show people how, instead we focus on teaching people why.
-We don’t want to create a herd of people who blindly follow direction.
+We don’t want to create a herd of people who blindly follow directions.
 Instead, we want to teach people the fundamental principles behind making a long-term viable business.

 The thing about business in general is: there is NO SUCH THING as a RISK-FREE investment.
-Everything, and I mean EVERYTHING you buy for re-sale is an investment.
+Everything and I mean EVERYTHING you buy for re-sale is an investment.
 Nothing is guaranteed.